 Gente de Teatro (GdT), a non-profit organization founded in 1995, is a highly motivated and vibrant Houston-based theater company.
-It is run by seven talented artists, performing in many capacities, who devote their energy to bringing the passion and emotion of Latin American & Spanish theatre to Houston audiences.
-Gente de Teatro is committed to promoting Latin American and Spanish culture through the work of renowned playwrights from Latin America & Spain.
+Gente de Teatro is committed to promoting Latin American and Spanish culture through the work of renowned playwrights from Latin America & Spain as well as other acclaimed international authors.
 All performances are in Spanish, most with English surtitles.

 In 2008, Gente de Teatro began including Spanish playwrights in their repertoire.
 In September 2011, Gente de Teatro first incorporated English surtitles during their performances, and they were also the first theater group to perform in Spanish at the Hobby Center for the Performing Arts.

 Gente de Teatro is the only non-profit theater organization in Houston that has performed in Spanish continuously since 1995, mostly at Rice University’s Hamman Hall.
 In 2017, GdT was nominated for “Most Improved Theater Company” (Broadway World 2017 Houston Region Awards).
 Since 2017, GdT has been a proud member of the Sin Muros Latino/a Theater Festival Task Committee, celebrating the range of Latina/Latino voices and stories reflecting the diversity of local Texas Communities.
 In 2018, GdT received the inaugural Premio Puente (The Bridge Award) (Sin Muros Latino/a Theater Festival, at Stages Repertory) in recognition of its body of work and its involvement in Houston’s diverse arts community.